peterjc/flake8-rst-docstrings/README.rst

-                   - Introduced ``RST900`` when fail to open the file. v0.0.6  2017-08-18 - Support PEP263 style encodings following a hashbang line (bug fix for issue #2).
+                   - Introduced ``RST900`` when fail to open the file. v0.0.6  2017-08-18 - Support PEP263 style encodings following a hashbang line (bug fix for issue #2). v0.0.7  2017-08-25 - Remove triple-quotes before linting, was causing false positives reporting RST entries ending without a blank line at end of docstrings (bug fix for issue #1).
 ======= ========== ===========================================================